jundalisay/sp/content/en/material/principles/intro/chapter-03.md

 - **Substance** is the discrete identity that reacts to the force.
 - **Quantum** is the smallest perceivable unit of Substance.
 This contains the gravitational signature.

+We can say that:
+- media are force particles
+- susbstances and quanta are non-force particles

 ### The 5 Elements